On amenability and measure of maximal entropy for semigroups of rational maps: II: Some background in holomorphic dynamics and amenability of semigroups

 \begin{itemize} \item Every abelian semigroup is amenable. \item Every semigroup is a subsemigroup of an amenable semigroup. \item Every subgroup of an amenable group is amenable. \end{itemize}

 In this article, we use a weaker property than amenability, namely $\rho$-amenabi-lity based on \cite{DayMeans}.

-First, we say that a proper right (left) $S$-invariant subspace $X\subset L_\infty(S)$ is called either \textit{right} or \textit{left amenable} if $X$ contains constant functions and there exists a mean $M$ such that the restriction of $M$ on $X$ is an invariant functional for either the right or left actions of $S$ on $X$, respectively.
-In other words, $X$ is invariant and admits an invariant non-negative functional for the associated action.
+First, we say that a proper right (left) $S$-invariant subspace $X\subset L_\infty(S)$ is called either \textit{right} or \textit{left amenable} if $X$ contains constant functions and there exists a mean $M$ so that the restriction of $M$ to $X$ is an invariant functional for either the right or left actions of $S$ on $X$, respectively.
+In other words, $X$ is right (left) $S$-invariant and admits a respective invariant non-negative state.
 Note that every semigroup admits an amenable subspace, for example, the subspace of constant functions is always amenable.